awi2017-option1group3/Prello-API/README.md

 1. Create an Heroku app.
 2. Using the panel "Resources", link the add-on 'mLab' to your app.
+3. Using the panel "Resources", link the add-on 'Heroku Redis' to your app.
-3. Using the panel "Settings", add two config variables:
+4. Using the panel "Settings", add two config variables:
  * `SMTP_ID`, with the value of `address@gmail`
  * `SMTP_PASSWORD` , with the value of `your_gmail_password`
-4. Using the panel "Deploy", link the github repository to your app (and enable automatic deploys).
+5. Using the panel "Deploy", link the github repository to your app (and enable automatic deploys).
-5. Using the panel "Deploy", deploy the master branch (at the end of the page).
+6. Using the panel "Deploy", deploy the master branch (at the end of the page).
 This action can take a while (generally 1 min).
-6. Open the app using the "Open app" top-right button.
+7. Open the app using the "Open app" top-right button.

 ### Usage